 First, I would dig down about a foot.
-This tells me what kind of dirt I’m dealing with.
+It tells me what kind of dirt I’m dealing with.
 I’m looking for dirt with a high content of clay.
 This type of dirt is super compacted and hard to dig in.
-If this is the case, I might only dig down about 6 inches (15 cm).
+If this is the case, I might only dig about 6 inches (15 cm).
 Next, I would lay down about 4 inches (10 cm) of coarse gravel.

-Gravel provides excellent drainage and if patted down can provide a stable and secure base for a dog house.
-There are a couple of considerations though.
+Gravel provides excellent drainage and, if patted down, can provide a stable and secure base for a dog house.
+There are a couple of considerations, though.